thecheryl/thecheryl.github.io/_posts/2018-10-15-reflections-on-ghc-18.markdown

   <img style="width: 50%" src="/assets/images/ghc18-money-is-power.jpg" />
 </div>

-- Money give you power, flexibility, and choice
+- Money gives you power, flexibility, and choice
 - 27% of working women are not offered 401k by employers, compared with 14% of men
 - 40% of women haven't invested in their retirement plans, compared with 33% of men
 - Proper amount of company stock to have is zero.
 It's better to be diversified.